Is Samarkand Worth Visiting? The Lowdown

 Ulughbel madrasah motif, Samakand ©Lifejourney4two

-Islamic designs are typically repeated, overlapped, and interlaced squares and circles forming intricate and complex patterns.
+Islamic designs typically consist of repeated, overlapped, and interlaced squares and circles forming intricate and complex patterns.
 Islamic artists adhere to the belief that the creation of living beings is the work of God and should not be portrayed in artwork.

-Common Islamic art patterns, geometric shapes, designs, and representations of flora or vegetation are used in lieu.
+In lieu, common Islamic art patterns, geometric shapes, designs, and representations of flora or vegetation are used.

 Passing through the front of the madrasah leads into an internal open-air courtyard.
-Here, many small retail shops are pigeonholed into the massive earthen walls.
+Here, many small retail shops are tucked away behind the massive earthen walls.

 Interior-of Tilla Kori madrasah, Samarkand